 - Read the information details of your intended degree.

 An admissions decision cannot be made without supporting documents.
 It is the applicant’s responsibility to make sure that all necessary documentation is submitted to the Admissions Office in a timely manner.
-All applicants will be contacted via email upon receipt of an official online application.
+All applicants will be contacted via e-mail upon receipt of an official online application.
 Once all documents are submitted and the interview has been completed, an admissions decision will be made.

 A full graduate thesis (course code: 6250) worth 6 credit hours may be substituted for this requirement.

 However, all applicants must meet the required English qualifications to be considered for admission.
 If you have taken the GMAT exam, we would welcome the opportunity to view your score as an optional additional component of your application.
 Our test code is LMS-TD-02.
-However a GMAT score is not required for admissions.
+However, a GMAT score is not required for admissions.

 The goal of the admissions application process is to evaluate the likelihood of an applicant's success in Webster's graduate programs.
 As such all documents submitted are carefully considered.
 Due to the diverse backgrounds of Webster's student population, a positive admissions decision is determined by a variety of characteristics.
 Decisions are based on (but are not limited to) academic background, English proficiency, work experience, motivation, extracurricular involvement and strength of the written essay.

 Applicants to the MBA program are expected to have at least 2 years of full-time relevant work experience.
-Internship, volunteer work and leadership activities may also be considered if a candidate is short of the full-time work experience as long as they contribute meaningfully to the candidate's profile.
+Internship, volunteer work, and leadership activities may also be considered if a candidate is short of the full-time work experience as long as they contribute meaningfully to the candidate's profile.
 While the university does not specify categories of expected work experience, applicants should elaborate on their work experience with an essay.

 Essay (minimum 600 words): In your essay, please describe your work experience in detail (work assignments, projects you worked on, accomplishments you achieved).
 Further explain how the MBA program fits your further career plans, i.e. how you expect it to contribute to your professional development.

-All applicants must submit this essay in lieu of the 400-word alternative.
+All MBA applicants must submit this essay in lieu of the 400-word alternative.